Graded Semantics of Nominal Systems: Graded Nominal Algebra

-Given a graded theory \(T = (\Sigma, E)\), we define \emph{derivable $\Sigma$-equations} inductively by the derivation rules in \autoref{fig:derivationrules}.\lsnote{eventually rename (perm) into $(\alpha)$}
+Given a graded theory \(T = (\Sigma, E)\), we define \emph{derivable $\Sigma$-equations} inductively by the derivation rules in \Cref{fig:derivationrules}.\lsnote{eventually rename (perm) into $(\alpha)$}

-In rule (perm), the freshness side condition $a\# u_i$ refers to the nominal structure of sets of terms, which allows us to dispense with derivation rules for freshness as present in some other systems~\cite{Gabbay09,GabbayMathijssen09}.
+The side condition $(+)$ states that $Y \vdash_m r = s \in E, \tau \in \Perm$.
+Condition $(\ast)$ is as follows: $f/p \in \sigb, a\neq b \in \Names, a \# u_i$, where the last condition refers to the nominal structure of sets of terms, which allows us to dispense with derivation rules for freshness as present in some other systems~\cite{Gabbay09,GabbayMathijssen09}.
 Note that the (ax) rule allows instantiation of axioms both under a permutation~$\tau$ of the names and under a substitution~$\sigma$ of the variables.
 We refer to the condition imposed on~$\sigma$ in the premise of the rule as \emph{derivable equivariance}.\lsnote{Add comment on reducing to finitely many premisses} This condition ensures \emph{equivariance of derivability}; that is, we have